4 Reasons Freelancers are Key to Trade Show Success

 They’re still not enough.

-Last month, the Milan Furniture Fair celebrated its 55th year, welcoming over 300,000 professional guests hailing from 160+ countries.
+The Milan Furniture Fair celebrated its 55th year, welcoming over 300,000 professional guests hailing from 160+ countries.
 2,400 exhibitors filled 270,000 square meters (over 2,500,000 square feet) of exhibition space with design, technology, and innovative products meant to define tomorrow’s every space, from the workplace to the kitchen.

 Of the companies exhibiting, 67% said that they’ve made major investments into the innovations in machinery, R&D, equipment, and design being represented on site at the show.
 Major design movements, sustainability initiatives, and modern technologies can all trace their roots to the professionals brought together for a single week each year in Rho.